frederik-hoeft/rimworld-more-injuries/README.md

 @import "/.crossnote/style.less";

-# More Injuries User Documentation
+# More Injuries User Manual

 _This document is intended to provide a comprehensive guide to the More Injuries mod for RimWorld.
 It is intended to be a reference for players who are looking to understand the mod's features and mechanics, as well as how to use them effectively._